Core#

 Fuzzymatch search for close CPU model names from a dataset using fuzzy matching on name, code name, and generation.
 This method can return zero (None),one (

-).
-Returns the exact name of the CPU, making it suitable to use withCPU
+FuzzymatchSingleResult) or several matches (FuzzymatchMultipleResult).
+Returns the exact name of the CPU, making it suitable to use withCPUclass.- Parameters:

 - Returns: